 Are you covering up your shame with criticism?
 Perhaps you feel shame for something and don’t want to deal with it so you criticize other people instead.

 Below are some excellent books to help work through your fear, shame, and vulnerability.
-These books are all written by Brene Brown who is a research professor who has studied courage, shame, and vulnerability.
+These books are all written by Brene Brown, a research professor who has studied courage, shame, and vulnerability.

 - I Thought It Was Just Me (Bit it Isn’t) by Brene Brown